Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Endpoints/API:

 - API available to read headers and lines for logs.
-Refer to swagger documentation at `http://<server>:18260/OptimalLog/#apip`
+Refer to Swagger documentation at `http://<server>:18260/OptimalLog/#apip`
 - Health endpoint: `http://<server>:18260/OptimalLog/Health`

 Things to alert: